Cole-deBoer/Unreal-Engine-Telemetry-Logging/README.md

 ### 3. Unreal Engine Setup

-1. Extract the `TelemetryTest.zip` file to your Unreal Engine projects directory
+1. Create a Editor Utility Widget.
-2. Open the Unreal project in the editor
+2. run the python script from a button press in the editor utility widget.

-3. Locate and run the Editor Utility Widget
+**Important**: The python script is currently looking for the JSON file under Content/Blueprints/Telemetry/Data/dataTest.json.
+Feel free to update the path that it is looking under to fit your needs.

 ## Usage